charvi1234/core-java-inheritance/README.md

-This repository contains basics of inheritance concepts in core java.
+This repository contains basics of inheritance concepts in core java along with exception handling.